Emeritusxv/Crono/README.md

 You will be required to make the following saves states through the game:

-3: stars The port town of termina Getting Kid
+3: stars The Port Town of Termina

 8: stars Guldove where ripples become waves